 Starting in the summer of 2018, the district cooling used by Iso Omena has been produced by free cooling from waste water.
 The Suomenoja pumping plant that provides the district cooling for Iso Omena, uses CO2-free electricity through purchases of Guarantees of Origin.
 In November 2019, Iso Omena joined Fortum's flexible district heating where intelligent control of heat can significantly reduce emissions.
 The shopping centre uses Fortum's Ekoplus heat, which is produced with 100% renewable fuels and waste heat.

-From the beginning of 2020, Iso Omena will offset the carbon footprint of the waste management with Gold Standard certified afforestation/reforestation projects in cooperation with our waste management service provider.
 In 2020, Citycon will strive to offer its tenants a system to offset their carbon footprint from operations at our shopping centres, with Iso Omena as a pilot centre.

 Benchmarking through environmental certifications for both construction and use phase…

 Iso Omena has gone through two major extension projects, both of which have been certified according to LEED receiving Gold and Platinum certifications.
 Iso Omena was first Breeam In-Use certified in 2016 and in 2019 Iso Omena was re-certified with the score of Excellent in both building management and asset performance.
 This was the highest BREEAM In-Use management score yet in Finland.

 In addition to solar panels, the roof of Iso Omena is the home of some 40 000 busy tenants.
 Our resident bees live in two beehives and produce around 100 kilogrammes of honey each year.
 Although bees can help pollinate flowers in a radius of around 1 kilometre, the closest greenery is much closer as Iso Omena has a 700m2 green roof.